CAT Scan of the Abdomen

 - Obtain the oral contrast called Omnipaque 240 from your doctor's office or from the Radiology Department at St. Mary's Regional Medical Center.
 Store the package in a cool, dark place overnight.

-- FINISH drinking all the liquid 90 minutes before your CT appointment.
+- Please finish drinking all the liquid one hour before your CT appointment time.

-- Please bring a list of your current medications with you to your CT appointment.
-Give list to CT Technologist.
+- Bring a list of your medications with you and give the list to the CT Technologist.

 Revised 4/15/15 DMK